 The results of this study indicate that the stigma of mental disorders in this study is categorized as having moderate stigma.
 The stigma against people with mental disorders in Indonesia is still very strong.
 With this stigma, people with mental disorders are isolated and can worsen their mental disorders.
 The stigma of mental disorders in nursing students at the Muhammadiyah University of Surabaya was moderate.
-This is presumably because nursing students have better knowledge of mental disorders than the general public, so they have moderate stigma10.
+This is presumably because nursing students have better knowledge of mental disorders than the general public, so they have moderate stigma.
 This result is in accordance with the literature review, namely the labeling theory factor.
 Socio-cultural theorists argue that when the label "mental illness" is used, it is very difficult to eliminate it.
 Labeling will affect how other people will respond to people with Mental Illness.
 With the term "mental illness" then other people stigmatize that person.
-So why is the stigma of mental disorders still high, because people will label people with mental disorders and the label will not be lost.
-The response to rejecting people with mental disorders is marked by discrimination in the form of stigma.
+So why is the stigma of mental disorders still high, because people will label people with mental disorders is marked by discrimination in the form of stigma.
 Stigma is labeling, exclusion, and discrimination by a person or group so that it can limit people who are stigmatized in socializing so that it can complicate their lives.

-Relationship between Mental Health Literacy and Stigma of Mental Disorders findings indicate that self-stigma, whether related to seeking help or mental disorders, is an important predictor of mental health literacy12.
+Relationship between Mental Health Literacy and Stigma of Mental Disorders findings indicate that self-stigma, whether related to seeking help or mental disorders, is an important predictor of mental health literacy.

 Based on the results of the study, it showed that there was no relationship between mental health literacy and the stigma of mental disorders in the people of Soko Village, Bagelen District, Purworejo Regency.
-Mental health literacy and self-stigma have a weak correlation11.
+Mental health literacy and self-stigma have a weak correlation.
 A negative and significant relationship between self-stigma and mental health literacy.
 These